South Korea says working with U.S., Japan on 'strong' North Korea sanctions

 A senior U.S. official said on Monday that China agrees any new U.N. resolution on North Korea will include additional sanctions and go beyond previous steps, but Washington is urging Beijing to put even more pressure on Pyongyang.

-China is in "unique position" as North Korea's neighbour and ally to compel it to abandon its nuclear weapons and ballistic missile programs, the official told Reuters.
+China is in "unique position" as North Korea's neighbor and ally to compel it to abandon its nuclear weapons and ballistic missile programs, the official told Reuters.

 "It's clear to me that our Chinese friends have indicated that the U.N.
 Security Council's response will include sanctions and does need to go beyond previous resolutions," he said.